fvhde/fvhde.github.io/_posts/2023-10-28-compare-cypress-playwright.md

 <li>Add to Basket and Checkout: Check the functionality of adding items to the basket and completing the checkout process.</li>
 </ul>

-The system under test (S.U.T) has proven to be really useful but you of course may have a preferred alternative (generally we'll be covering an e-commerce transactions).
+The system under test used here (www.blazemeter.com) has proven to be really useful for e-commerce type testing, but you of course may have a preferred alternative (generally we'll be covering an e-commerce transactions).

 ### Setting up Cypress